-Scientific Name Common name Listing Status USFWS/ CDFG/WBWG General Habitat Description Potential for Presence Period of Identification Hypomesus transpacificus Delta smelt FT/CT/- Sacramento-San Joaquin Delta.
-None.
-Irrigation channels and drainage ditches within the SOIA Area do not provide suitable habitat.
-There are no recorded occurrences of this species within 5 miles of the SOIA Area.
-Critical Habitat for this species is west of the SOIA Area.
+Scientific Name Listing Status USFWS/ Defential fea Deserves Devia di a fi la la differa (i an Hypomesus transpacificus Delta smelt FT/CT/- Sacramento-San Joaquin Delta.
+None.Irrigation channels and drainage ditcheswithin the SOIA Area do not providesuitable habitat.
+There are no recordedoccurrences of this species within 5 milesof the SOIA Area.
+Critical Habitat forthis species is west of the SOIA Area.
 Year-round Mylopharodon conocephalus Hardhead -/SSC/- Sacramento-San Joaquin Delta.
 None.
 Irrigation channels and drainage ditches within the SOIA Area do not provide suitable habitat.
 There are no recorded occurrences of this species within 5 miles of the SOIA Area.
 Year-round Oncorhynchus mykiss Central Valley steelhead FT/-/- Sacramento and San Joaquin rivers and their tributaries.
 None.
 Irrigation channels and drainage ditches within the SOIA Area do not provide suitable habitat.
 There are no recorded occurrences of this species within 5 miles of the SOIA Area.
 Year-round Onchorhynchus tshawytscha Central Valley spring-run chinook FT/CT/- Sacramento and San Joaquin rivers and their tributaries.
 None.
 Irrigation channels and drainage ditches within the SOIA Area do not provide suitable habitat.
 There are no recorded occurrences of this species within 5 miles of the SOIA Area.
 Year-round Onchorhynchus tshawytscha Central Valley winter-run chinook FE/CE/- Sacramento and San Joaquin rivers and their tributaries.
 None.
 Irrigation channels and drainage ditches within the SOIA Area do not provide suitable habitat.
 There are no recorded occurrences of this species within 5 miles of the SOIA Area.
 Year-round

-Table 3.4-2 (cont.): Summary of Special-Status Wildlife Species Review
+Table 3.4-3 (cont.): Summary of Special-Status Wildlife Species Review

-Scientific Name Common name Listing Status USFWS/ CDFG/WBWG General Habitat Description Potential for Presence Period of Identification Amphibians Ambystoma californiense California tiger salamander FT/CC/- Annual grassland habitat and grassy understory of valley-foothill hardwood habitats.
-Uncommon along streamcourses in valley-foothill riparian habitats.
-Adults spend most of the year in subterranean refugia, especially burrows of California ground squirrels.
-Migrate to vernal pools and other temporary rainwater ponds to breed and lay eggs.
-Low.
-There may be suitable habitat within vernal pools or temporary ponds in the SOIA Area.
-There are no recorded occurrences of this species within 5 miles of the project area.
-March to May (aquatic larval sampling) October through winter (drift fence surveys) Rana boylii Foothill yellow-legged frog -/CSC/- Partly shaded, shallow streams and riffles with a rocky substrate in a variety of habitats.
+Scientific Name Common name Listing Status USFWS/ CDFW/WBWG General Habitat Description Potential for Presence Period of Identification Amphibians Amphibians LERana boylii Foothill yellow-legged frog -/CSC/- Partly shaded, shallow streams and riffles with a rocky substrate in a variety of habitats.
 None.
 There is no suitable shaded stream habitat with riffles or rocky substrate within the SOIA Area.
 There are no recorded occurrences of this species within 5 miles of the project area.
 April-July (breeding season survey) Rana draytonii California red-legged frog FT/CSC/- Lowlands and foothills in or near permanent or late-season sources of deep water with dense, shrubby, or emergent vegetation.
 None.
 There is no suitable habitat consisting of dense emergent riparian vegetation and still or slow-moving water bodies that could serve as breeding sites within the SOIA Area.
 There are no recorded occurrences of this species within 5 miles of the project area.
 January through February (breeding season survey) Spea hammondii Western spadefoot toad -/CSC/- Grasslands with temporary pools.
 Low.
 The SOIA Area and surrounding lands are active agricultural fields and orchards with the possibility of pooling and grassland habitat for this species.
 There are no recorded occurrences of this species within 5 miles of the site.
-January-May (adult visual survey)
+January-May (adult visual survey) Reptiles Actinemys marmorata Western pond turtle /CSC/ Ponds, marshes, rivers, streams, and irrigation ditches with aquatic vegetation.
+Requires basking sites and suitable upland habitat for egg laying.
+May move overland up to 325 feet for egg laying.
+Moderate.
+There may be suitable aquatic habitat with potential basking sites within the SOIA Area.
+There are recorded occurrences of this species within 5 miles of the project area.
+Year-round